History of the Minnesota Vikings: 1979–1985: Ups and downs

 The Vikings and St. Louis Cardinals played the first American football game in London's Wembley Stadium in a preseason game on August 6, 1983.
 The game was the dubbed the "Global Cup".
 The Vikings won 28–10.
 This was three years before the NFL started the American Bowl series.
 On January 27, 1984, Bud Grant retired as head coach of the Vikings.
 Over the past 17 seasons, Grant had led Minnesota to 12 playoff appearances, 11 division titles, and four Super Bowls.
 His regular-season record during those 17 years as 151–87–5 (.632).

-Grant was replaced by Les Steckel, an offensive assistant with the Vikings for the past five seasons, on January 29, 1984.
+Grant was replaced by Les Steckel, the Vikings' wide receivers coach for the past five seasons, on January 29, 1984.
 Steckel, who had come to the Vikings in 1979 after working as an assistant with the 49ers, was the youngest head coach in the NFL at age 38.
+His disciplinarian approach did not play well in the locker room; at one point the players were in open mutiny.
 The Vikings lost a franchise-worst 13 games and the defense allowed a total of 484 points, also a franchise-worst, in Steckel's only season as head coach.
 After the season, Steckel was fired, and on December 18, 1984, Grant was re-hired as the head coach of the Vikings.